intermine/im-docs/docs/get-started/intermine-tests.rst

 required prerequisites, the next step is to try the tests to confirm that everything runs well in your environment.

-We also recommend looking at the files that run our continous integration tests for examples of how this can be automated:
+We also recommend looking at the files that run our continuous integration tests for examples of how this can be automated:

   * `config/travis/init.sh`